DRIFcan and the Edmonton Protocol for Type 1 Diabetes Cure Research

-Hibbard: Since 1999, there have been over 600 Islet Cell transplants done in Edmonton on over 275 patients.
+Hibbard: Since 1999, there have been over 600 islet cell transplants done in Edmonton on over 275 patients.
 There have been over 2000 transplants in over 30 sites around the world, all using the Edmonton Protocol.
 There are currently 19 patients that have received the stem cell transplants and 14 have been done in Edmonton.
-They are about to start round 2 of this trial with approximately 20 more patients.
+They are about to start round two of this trial with approximately 20 more patients.

 Beyond Type 1: What has been some of your greatest challenges?

 Another challenge for the research team is to recruit patients for the Early Onset Trial.
-They must be over 18 and start the trial during the honeymoon phase within 6 months of diagnosis.
-It is a challenge as we know the majority of Type 1’s are diagnosed under the age of 18.
+They must be over 18 and start the trial during the honeymoon phase within six months of diagnosis.
+It is a challenge as we know the majority of type 1’s are diagnosed under the age of 18.

-Hibbard: The longest patient living diabetes free with the Islet Transplant is now 19 years.
-The majority of islet patients require more then 1 transplant to completely be off insulin, and all patients differ in how long between each transplant they go insulin-free.
+Hibbard: The longest patient living diabetes free with the islet transplant is now 19 years.
+The majority of islet patients require more then one transplant to completely be off insulin, and all patients differ in how long between each transplant they go insulin-free.